 Learn more about the Go Blue Guarantee.

 All students are required to submit the following items prior to the deadline date:

-- Completed Common Application or Coalition Application with $75 application fee* payment (please note that both application options include University of Michigan questions, and there is no advantage to submitting one over the other)
+- Completed Common Application with $75 application fee* payment (please note the application includes University of Michigan questions)

 - Final official secondary school record, including 9th-12th grades, test data, and graduation date (additional requirements by country)